redstrate/redstrate.com/content/art/2022/goinghome.md

 newgrounds_url: https://www.newgrounds.com/art/view/redstrate/going-home
 program: Krita
 ---
-My last painting of 2022 (I think).
-Based on a real photo :-)
+Based on a real photo!
+I really like how this turned out, on a general scale of perspective and colors, and all of that.